ailrk/home/posts/2020-08-28-understanding-zippers.md

 fromTree t = TreeZipper t []
 ```

-We can move the focus around the tree.
-This will change the focus and context.
+We can freely move the focus around the tree.

 ```haskell
 moveLeft :: TreeZipper a -> TreeZipper a